 The Moon Manifesto

-For a long time, I had difficulty explaining to people what we do at Loomo.
-Companies would ask: Are you a digital agency?
+For years, I found it difficult to explain what the team at Loomo does.
+I would get questions like: Are you a digital agency?
 An advertising firm?
 A PR company?
 How about a web development team?
-Branding consultants, perhaps?
-Each time, I would look at them and simply say “Yes.
+Each time, I would simply reply with “Yes.
 We do that.”
-Sometimes they – and I – would get frustrated trying to bundle Loomo up into such a short descriptor; to take a team of varied specialists, wrap us up in a tidy little bow and place us on a shelf in their realm of understanding for what an “agency” was.
-Years went by like this until one day I realized – we had been looking at it the wrong way.
+Sometimes they – and I – would get frustrated trying to tie Loomo up into such a tidy little bow so that they could place us on the appropriate “agency” shelf.
+Years went by like this until one day I realized, we had all been looking at it from the wrong perspective.